batpigandme/simpler/README.md

 # Starting Out with R and Shiny
 #### Oliver Keyes

 This is a book-formatted set of tutorials and lecture notes from a course taught in Springfield, IL on starting out with R, for the purpose of building Shiny apps (particularly Shiny Dashboards!)
+You can find a hosted version [here](https://ironholds.org/projects/r_shiny/).

 It contains: